aetheric-oss/se-services/docs/conops.md

 ## 7.2 Organizational Impacts

-This section discusses potential jobs and positions in an Arrow network.
+This section discusses potential jobs and positions in an Aetheric network.
 It is largely speculative.

 <div align="center">